Issue Deep Dive

 ODA Spending

 Canada’s FIAP Feminist International Assistance Policy frames empowering women and girls is a cornerstone of economic and social development in all sectors.
-This is reflected in Canada's ODA spending, with it ranking as the top DAC donor country in terms of prioritization of gender equality in development in 2021.
-90% of its bilateral allocable ODA was related to gender equality.
+Canada was the top DAC donor country in relative terms of prioritization of gender equality in 2021, with 90% of its bilateral allocable ODA related to gender equality.
+Canada fell to 5th-largest in absolute and relative terms in 2022, with 62% of bilateral allocable ODA related to gender equality.

 Gender equality and the empowerment of women and girls is the first Action Area in Canada’s FIAP, which came into force in June 2017.
 Within this area, it commits to four key actions:

-Canada’s funding for gender equality has increased 68% since 2017 when Canada implemented its FIAP.
+Canada’s funding for gender equality has increased significantly since 2017, when Canada implemented its FIAP, but fell in 2022, likely due to reallocation of funds to the war in Ukraine.

 Canada’s funding for projects principally focused on gender equality has also quadrupled (414%) since 2017 and by 260% between 2019 and 2020 alone, as the government worked to reach its goal of 15% of bilateral ODA going to projects with a principal gender focus by FY2021-22.
-Despite this jump, principal funding for gender equality saw a large decrease in 2021, with only 9% going to projects with a principal gender focus, compared to 25% in 2020.
+Despite this jump, principal funding for gender equality saw a large decrease in 2021, with only 9% going to projects with a principal gender focus compared to 25% in 2020.
+Principal funding experienced a further marginal decrease to 7% in 2022.

 Bilateral Spending

-In line with the sharp increase in funding to address the COVID-19 pandemic, the health and populations sector received the highest share of Canada’s gender-related funding in 2021.
+In line with the sharp increase in funding to address the COVID-19 pandemic, the health and populations sector received the highest share of Canada’s gender-related funding in 2021 and 2022, at CAD1.8 billion ( US$1.3 billion).

-Humanitarian assistance followed as the 2nd-largest sector receiving gender-related funding, In line with Canada’s overall policy focus.
+Humanitarian assistance followed as the 2nd-largest sector receiving gender-related funding, In line with Canada’s overall policy focus, as well as humanitarian funding for the war in Ukraine.

 For more, visit the issue deep dive on global health for Canada